par7133/tiny-tools/README.md

 Originally inspired by the Tiny Tools article, by Gerald J. Holzmann, with some useful shell tools for coding on Unix-like systems...

 The article was severals years old (I. Software, jan/Feb 2016) and the code should be adapted to OpenBSD.
-But I tried to convert them:
+But I tried to convert them, adding sone new one:

 - checkmd5, an md5 checksum utility
 - check256, a sha256 checksum utility